Wallace & Gromit: History

 In May 2017, Lord stated that more projects with the characters were likely while speaking at an animation event in Stuttgart, Germany.
 He said, "When Nick [Park]'s not drawing cavemen, he's drawing Wallace & Gromit ...
 I absolutely assume he will do another, but not a feature.
 I think he found it was too much.
 I think he liked the half-hour format."

 Sallis died on 2 June 2017.
 In 2018, Park said to Radio Times: "[Sallis] was such a special one-off person with such unique qualities, it would be hard to fill his shoes but I think he'd want us to carry on and I've got more Wallace and Gromit ideas."
 In 2019, Park announced that a new Wallace & Gromit project is in development.
 "I can't give too much away because it would spoil it really, but it's Wallace & Gromit up to their old antics."
 In May 2020, Aardman announced the release of The Big Fix Up, a Wallace & Gromit story in the form of an augmented reality (AR) mobile app.
 It features the voices of Miriam Margolyes, Isy Suttie and Jim Carter and was released on 18 January 2021.

 In September 2021, a bronze bench statue of Wallace & Gromit was unveiled in Preston, Lancashire, Park's home town.
 A statue of Feathers McGraw was later added as part of an extension in February 2025.
 In January 2022, a new feature film, Wallace & Gromit: Vengeance Most Fowl, was announced, which debuted first on the BBC on Christmas Day 2024, and was released worldwide on Netflix on 3 January 2025, winning two awards at the 78th British Academy Film Awards and additionally being nominated for the Academy Award for Best Animated Feature.

+A Lego Ideas set of Wallace and Gromit's motorcycle from A Close Shave will be released on 1 October 2026, created by user Pidelium as part of the LEGO Ideas "90s Throwback - The Next Chapter!" contest.
+It is the first Lego set based on the works of Aardman.